The Hon Andrew Fraser

 Chancellor of Griffith University

-The Hon Andrew Fraser is Griffith University’s sixth Chancellor and the first alumnus to hold the position, commencing on 1 October 2022.
+The Hon Andrew Fraser is the University’s sixth Chancellor, and the first alumnus to hold the position.

 Mr Fraser is a professional director with a wide range of roles across the private, public and charitable sectors.
-Currently he serves on the boards of the major construction firm BESIX Watpac Ltd and is Chair of the Australian Retirement Trust, the $260b fund which is the result of the merger of QSuper and Sunsuper, which Mr Fraser led as Chair of Sunsuper.
-He is the Chair of the charity Orange Sky Australia, and serves on two other charities, Hear and Say and Australian for Indigenous Constitutional Recognition Ltd. In addition he is a director on the Brisbane Broncos Ltd (ASX: BBL) and is the President and Chair of Motorsport Australia.
+Currently he serves on the boards of the Bank of Queensland (ASX: BOQ), construction firm BESIX Watpac, and is Chair of the Australian Retirement Trust, the $300b fund which is the result of the merger of QSuper and Sunsuper, which Mr Fraser led as Chair of Sunsuper.
+He is the Chair of the charity Orange Sky Australia, and serves on two other charities, Hear and Say and Australians for Indigenous Constitutional Recognition Ltd. In addition, he is a director on the Brisbane Broncos Ltd (ASX: BBL) and is the President and Chair of Motorsport Australia.
+Mr Fraser is also a member of the Advisory Council of Climate Governance Initiative Australia (CGIAA Council) and Chairs the FIA’s Sustainability, Diversity and Inclusion Committee.

 University Profile